Harmony (color)

-In color theory, color harmony refers to the property that certain aesthetically pleasing color combinations have.
+In color theory, color harmony is a property of certain aesthetically pleasing color combinations.
 These combinations create pleasing contrasts and consonances that are said to be harmonious.
 These combinations can be of complementary colors, split-complementary colors, color triads, or analogous colors.
 Color harmony has been a topic of extensive study throughout history, but only since the Renaissance and the Scientific Revolution has it seen extensive codification.
 Artists and designers make use of these harmonies in order to achieve certain moods or aesthetics.